 Vertex TTL is defined on a per-vertex label basis, meaning that all vertices of that label have the same time-to-live.
 The configured TTL applies to the vertex, its properties, and all incident edges to ensure that the entire vertex is removed from the graph.
 For this reason, a vertex label must be defined as static before a TTL can be set to rule out any modifications that would invalidate the vertex TTL.
 Vertex TTL only applies to static vertex labels.
 Note that the backend must support store level TTL.
-Currently only Cassandra and HBase support this.
+Currently only Cassandra, HBase and BerkeleyDB support this.

 1 2 3 4

 Note, that the TTL of a vertex label can be modified but it might take some time for this change to propagate to all running JanusGraph instances which means that two different TTLs can be temporarily in use for the same label.